alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-11-30-design-patterns-python.markdown

 ---
 layout: post
-title:  "The Common Design Patters Implemented In Python"
+title:  "The Common Design Patters Implemented In Python [WIP]"
 date:   2017-12-3 13:15:16 +0200
 categories: architecture
 ---
-I find myself writing Python very often due to its clear and concise syntax.
+An unfinished post aiming to cover the implementation in Python of the most commonly used design patterns.

 ### SOLID Principles